Charis Pavlidis: Olympiacos Women (2007–2021)

 During his tenure, Olympiacos also recorded a streak of 163 consecutive wins in Greek competitions, establishing themselves as one of the strongest sides in European women’s water polo.

 Greece Women’s National Team (2024–present)

 In November 2024, Pavlidis was appointed as the head coach of the Greece women’s national team.
 He led the team to victory at the 2025 Women's Water Polo World Cup in Chengdu, China, defeating Hungary 13–9 in the final to secure Greece’s first-ever gold medal in the tournament.

 In July 2025, at the World Aquatics Championships, Pavlidis guided Greece to the semifinals with a dramatic 8–7 win over Australia, and afterwards, reaching the final of World Championships against Hungary, after a historic win (14-10) over the defending champion, USA.

+In February 2026, Pavlidis guided the Greek national team in the 2026 Women's European Water Polo Championship, in which Greece finally won the bronze medal, after beating Italy in the bronze medal final.